opencog/opencog/opencog/nlp/learn/run/README.md

   here; its `gamma-pages` by default, but you can use any directory that you wish.

-* `ss-one.sh`: the actual sentence-splitting workhorse.
+* `pair-one.sh`: the actual sentence-splitting workhorse.
 It handles each text file, moving the file to a different directory when finished with it.
 Note that there are hard-coded paths in here, pointing to the sentence splitter.

-* `ss-nosplit-one.sh`: similar to above, but assumes that the text-file contains one sentence per line - i.e. has been pre-split.
+* `pair-nosplit-one.sh`: similar to above, but assumes that the text-file contains one sentence per line - i.e. has been pre-split.

 * `submit-one.pl`: script to send sentences to the cogserver.